-NOTE: If a program schedule conflict is anticipated for a particular module, application must be made for permission to take the course under an Independent/ Directed Study.
+NOTE: If a program schedule conflict is anticipated for a particular module, application may be made for permission to take the course under an Independent/ Directed Study if it is not available online.

 Student attendance in online courses will be defined as active participation in the course by submitting weekly forum postings, assignments, and responding to classmates and/or the instructor when engaged.